Skip to content

 From one server to many

 You know Docker Compose.
-You write a docker-compose.yml, run docker compose up, and everything works on one machine.
+You write a docker-compose.yml, run docker compose up, and it works — on one machine.

 services: